VeraPancaldiLab/GEMDeCan/README.md

 * Trim-galore
 * Trimmomatic

 Please do take note that genome indexing isn't performed in this pipeline.
 If you don't have a genome index for the software you chose, it won't perform.
-An additional script `compute_indexes.sh` is provided if you need to build it.
+An additional script `compute_indexes.sh` is provided if you need to build it, in the `Tools` directory.

 ## Installation